KangersHub/TorrentLeechX/README.md

 ## Setting up config file
 ```
-cp tobrot/g_config.py tobrot/config.py
+cp sample_config.env config.env
 ```
-After this step you will see a new file named ```config.py``` in tobrot directory.
+After this step you will see a new file named ```config.env``` in root directory.

-Follow and fill all the required variables that were already filled in the sample config file, but with your details.
-And you can also fill all other variables according to your need and all those are explained below.
+Fill those compulsory variables.

 If you need more explanation about any variable then read [app.jso](https://github.com/gautamajay52/TorrentLeech-Gdrive/blob/master/app.jso)